loewen-behold/Tableau-Project/README.md

 - Lastly, I pulled information that groups countries by region.

 #### Reshaping:
-- I had to reshape the Population and gdp tables to mimic the structure of the Causes of Death table.
+- I had to reshape the Population and GDP tables to mimic the structure of the Causes of Death table.
 This helps Tableau to be able to more easily connect the tables together.
 I performed this task within Tableau by selecting all of the "year" columns and pivoting them to become rows instead.

 ### 2. Create Calculated Fields and Parameters
 In order to gain the insights I am looking for, I needed to calculate some new fields and a parameter to use in my dashboards.
 Particularly: